Read this quarter’s Intermedia here

 Lynn Robinson, Director General, International Institute of Communications

-09:45-11:00 Creating an enabling but safe environment for the use of Artificial Intelligence for social and economic good.
-How are regulatory models developing in LAC?
+09:30 Creating an enabling but safe environment for the use of Artificial Intelligence for social and economic good.
+How is regulatory oversight developing in the Latin America & Caribbean region?

 Rodrigo De La Parra, Vice President for Latin America and the Caribbean, ICANN